PearInc/FogCDN/Readme.en.md

       * Provide API and other service, for the CP which have user personas and content feature,content prefetching  can be accurate to one user and the "Small-world"(A social networks concept).
 ## <img src="fig/icon/合作.png" width="28"> Business

-CP access,CDN access or player,JS,SDK customized,ISP data usage optimize,  Hardware Vendor software integrate.
+CP access, CDN access or player, JS, SDK customized, ISP data usage optimize,  Hardware Vendor software integrate.
 Please send E-mail to <service@pear.hk>